Neinndall/PBE_AssetsDownloader/README.md

 </div>

 1. Open the .exe
+2. Go to "Settings" and click on the option to synchronize hashes with CDTB
-2. Put the directory of new hashes and old hashes
+3. Put the directory of new hashes and old hashes
-3. Start!
+5. Start!
-4. Done!
+5. Done!
 5. Check the "AssetsDownloaded" folder and you will find the new assets.

 # Special thanks